dh-trier/wlv/schemas/wlv-label-docs.md

 ## Introduction

-A collection of wine labels described using the WLV has two elements: A document describing the [collection of labels](#collection), and a set of individual documents each describing one label (or one group of labels).
+A collection of wine labels described using the WLV has two elements: A document describing the collection of labels (see:  element [collection](#collection), and a set of individual documents each describing one label (see: element [label](#label) or a group of labels (see: element [labelGroup](#labelGroup).

 ## Coding the collection document

-The root element of an XML-WLV file for the collections is called wlv (see also for wine-labels).
+The root element of an XML-WLV file for the collections is called [wlv](#wlv) (see also for wine-labels).
 For a collection, it contains two main sections: the metadata and the list of labels.
 The wlv element here has two attributes: the collectionID and an URL.

 ### The collection metadata

-In the metadata, we want to give further information about the collection at hand.
-We collect the data about the collection title in the element title (which itself is attributed with text).
-Another element forms the editor who is the person that created the file for the collection.
+In the [metadata](#metadata), we want to give further information about the collection at hand.
+We collect the data about the collection title in the element [title](#title) (which itself is attributed with text).
+Another element forms the [editor](#editor) who is the person that created the file for the collection.
 Further elements are the owner, institution, address and a date.

 To specify the collection, one can also add an address and a date for where the collection comes from and when it was collected.
 It is also important to mark the license.
-Other elements are the curator (s) who are responsible for describing the collection as a file.
+Other elements are the [curator(s)](#curator) who are responsible for describing the collection as a file.
 Finally, the description element provides the possibility to add a textual description of the wine label collection.

 ### The list of labels

 To the collection, we also want to add the labels that are included.
-Therefore, we add the labels element, which itself contains different `label` elements.
-A label should be attributed with its labelID so that we can identify it.
+Therefore, we add the [label](#label) element.
+If there is more than one physically distinct label belonging to the same labeling (say, a front label and a separate back label for the same wine), [labelGroup](#labelGroup) can be used: It can contain several `label` elements.
+A label should be attributed with its [labelID](#labelID) so that we can identify it.

 ## Coding the label descriptions

-The root element of a XML-WLV file is called `wlv`.
+The root element of a XML-WLV file for labels is called [wlv](#wlv).
 Each WLV file contains the description of one wine label, with two main sections: the metadata and the label.
-The `wlv` element only has one attribute: `@labelID`.
+The `wlv` element only has one attribute: [@labelID](#labelID).

 ### Metadata

 The metadata for a label names the collection the label belongs to, provides information about the curation of the label description, and indicates the licence of the label description.
-Accordingly, the `metadata` element contains three mandatory elements: [collection](collection), [curation](curation) and [licence](curation): (1) `collection` has a sole attribute `@collectionID` that indicates the identifier of the label's collection.
-(2) The empty element [[curation]] has the attributes `@curationDate` (mandatory; year or date), `@curator` (mandatory; string) and `@curationUpdate` (optional; year or date).
+Accordingly, the `metadata` element contains three mandatory elements: [collection](#collection), [curation](#curation) and [licence](#licence): (1) `collection` has a sole attribute `@collectionID` that indicates the identifier of the label's collection.
+(2) The empty element [curation](#curation) has the attributes `@curationDate` (mandatory; year or date), `@curator` (mandatory; string) and `@curationUpdate` (optional; year or date).
 (3) The element [[licence]] has the attributes @licenceScope (mandatory, string), @licenceAbbr and @url ().
 Optionally, it is also possible to provide context using [[collectionContexts]] or add further information as [[comments]].

 #### The labels